Geography of Syria: Upland areas

 In the southwest, the lofty Mount Hermon (Jabal ash Shaykh), also on the border between Syria and Lebanon, descends to the Hawran Plateau that receives rain-bearing winds from the Mediterranean.
 All but the lowest slopes of Mount Hermon are uninhabited, however.
 Volcanic cones, some of which reach over 900 meters, intersperse the open, rolling, once-fertile Hawran Plateau south of Damascus and east of the Anti-Lebanon Mountains.
 Southwest of the Hawran lies the high volcanic region of the Jabal al-Druze range home of the country's Druze population.
-This is part of the Harrat ash Shaam volcanic field that stretches all the way to Saudi Arabia.
+This is part of the Harrat al-Sham volcanic field that stretches all the way to Saudi Arabia.
 Northeast of Jabal al-Druze is a large lava field called Al-Safa that stands out in satellite views.